 Midwestern Career College is not required to provide any aid or service or make any modification that would result in a fundamental alteration in the nature of the program.
 For example, where a course requirement is essential to the program of instruction taken by the student, the college is not required to waive the requirement.
-In evaluating whether the requested program modifications would require substantial program alteration or would fundamentally alter academic standards or programs, the Vice President of Academic Affairs should consider the underlying academic reasons for the program components, the academic standards institutionalized in the program, how the challenged components are consistent with the program standards, and how the requested accommodations would be inconsistent with the academic goals and standards of the program.
+In evaluating whether the requested program modifications would require substantial program alteration or would fundamentally alter academic standards or programs, the Director of Academic Operations will consult with the Program Manager and consider the underlying academic reasons for the program components, the academic standards institutionalized in the program, how the challenged components are consistent with the program standards, and how the requested accommodations would be inconsistent with the academic goals and standards of the program.